aznxluvlyguy4u/wiki1/Setting up custom fields.md

 ## Product configuration options

-Products can have different configurations, for example a Jet-ski can have different colors: gray / blue.
+Products can have different configurations, for example a Jet-ski can have different colors:

+- gray
+-

 Or a sail can have different heights, for example: 1.50  / 1.80  meters.

 In orders to setup product options that can be used by the frontend to enable a user to select a product configuration, we need to setup such configuration options in Current RMS.